JHarrison89/rails-api-session-auth-template/README.md

 ## Sending emails
-ActionMailer is used to send emails.
-Emails are sent when a user signs up or resets their password. <br>
+ActionMailer is used to send emails from a test gmail account when a user signs up or resets their password. <br>
-This project sends emails from a test gmail account. <br>
-Settings can be found in `config/environments/development.rb` <br>
+Settings can be found in `config/environments/development.rb`

 Note: a password has been created for third party access to the test gmail account and stored in .env file.